Financial support for residents

 Support is also available for those customers that are self-employed known as Self Employed Income Support Scheme (SEISS), find out if you are eligible and apply at https://www.gov.uk/government/publications/self-employment-income-support-scheme-grant-extension/self-employment-income-support-scheme-grant-extension

 Council tax support

 Council Tax Reduction: Council Tax Reduction provides support for people on a low income.
-You can apply for a Council Tax Reduction on our website.
+You can apply for a Council Tax Reduction here.

 Spreading your instalments out: you can spread instalments over 12 months rather than 10 or if you are unable to make your April payment and would like us to amend your instalments to run from May to March, email us at CorporateContactCentre@southglos.gov.uk using the subject title: Council Tax instalment amendments and include your name, address and billing number in the body of the email.